chriscasano/SetTopBox/README.md

 NIFI Setup
 ----------------

 7) Load NiFi settopbox template into NiFi.
 File is located in /root/settopbox/nifi/NiFi_SetTopBox.xml.
+Load the template from the NiFi UI and then drag the SetTopBox template onto the canvas.

 8) Once loaded, start NiFi processors.